MicroEJ/docs/glossary.rst

             A Mono-Sandbox Executable is an Executable that implements an unmodifiable set of functions.

          Multi-Sandbox Executable
-            A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a set of APIs and a memory space to link Sandboxed Applications.
+            A Multi-Sandbox Executable is an Executable that implements the ability to be extended, by exposing a Runtime Environment and a memory space to link Sandboxed Applications.

    Foundation Library
       A Foundation Library is a library that provides core or hardware-dependent functionalities.
 A Foundation Library combines `Managed Code`_ (Java, Javascript, managed-C, etc. ) and low-level APIs (C, asm, etc.) implemented by one or more Abstraction Layers through a native interface (:ref:`SNI <sni_specification>`).